 Statistical data about search terms can be insightful.
 Google Trends is a useful tool to compare the popularity of different search terms and also see to how these results have changed over the years.
-If you hover your cursor over the chart above you will see numbers which reflect searches made for the terms, the numbers are not the absolute search volume numbers, Google represents its search data by using a scale from 0-100.
+In the chart below you will see numbers which reflect searches made for the terms, the numbers are not the absolute search volume numbers, Google represents its search data by using a scale from 0-100.
 A downward trending line means that a search term’s popularity is decreasing.

 The chart shows 3 well known stock media agencies, Getty Images, iStock (acquired by Getty in 2006) and Shutterstock.
 In the early years searching for Getty Images was the dominant trend compared to the then fledgling newcomers of iStock and Shutterstock.
 The popularity of these 3 search terms however reach absolute parity in June 2011.
 After this date searches for Shutterstock climb while searches for Getty Images and iStock slide in tandem.